Timeline of events since George Floyd's arrest and murder

 May 30 — Trump tries to walk back his tweet.
 Protests continue nationwide.

 May 31 — Walz says Attorney General Keith Ellison will lead prosecutions in Floyd's death.
-The nationwide protests continue.
+Protests continue.

 June 1 — The county medical examiner finds that Floyd's heart stopped as police restrained him and compressed his neck, noting Floyd had existing health issues and listing fentanyl and methamphetamine use as “other significant conditions."